-Tyler Green is the author of Carleton Watkins: Making the West American, which is new from University of California Press.
+Tyler Green is the author of Carleton Watkins: Making the West American from University of California Press.
 It is Green’s first book.

 Please use the menus above to discover other books in which my work has appeared, information on author appearances related to Watkins, images of the over 450 artworks discussed in Watkins, and more.

 To learn why Green wrote Watkins, check out this essay on Medium!

 Praise for Watkins